sourcegraph/handbook/content/people-ops/hiring/job_description_guidelines.md

 - What is the purpose of the team the candidate would be joining, and why would a candidate want to join your team?
 - If this is the first hire for a particular role/team, what are the high-level expectations for that new role/team?

+### Responsiblities

+Multiple formats can be used for this section.
+- For a role where you expect to hire a single person:
+  - Paragraph format describing the responsiblities.
+  - What you expect the role to accomplish in the first 30, 60, and 90 days.
+- For general roles expecting looking to hire a range of experience like engineering or sales:
+  - Paragraph format will likely make more sense as expectations for what an employee will accomplish will depend on their experience.

 ### Qualifications:

 Minimum qualifications to do the job - include only absolutely necessary skills in this section.